Protects against infections caused by diphtheria, tetanus (lockjaw), pertussis (whooping cough), polio, and Haemophilus influenzae type b.

 When This Medicine Should Not Be Used

 This vaccine should not be given to a child who has had an allergic reaction to the separate or combined diphtheria, tetanus, pertussis, polio, or Haemophilus b vaccines.
-Do not give this vaccine to a child who has had seizures or collapsed within 7 days after receiving a pertussis vaccine.
-This vaccine should not be given to a child who has certain nervous system problems or seizures that are not under control.
+This vaccine should not be given to a child who has had seizures, mood or mental changes, or lost consciousness within 7 days after receiving a pertussis vaccine.
+This vaccine should not be given to a child who has brain problems or seizures that are not controlled.

 How to Use This Medicine

-- Your child may receive other vaccines at the same time as this one, but in a different body area.
+- Your child may receive other vaccines at the same time as this one.
 You should receive patient information sheets about all of the vaccines.
 Make sure you understand all of the information that is given to you.